October 27, 2022

 Don’t expect to pay more than around $120 per person per night.
 Rates vary depending on company, season and availability, of course, but we were quoted between $3000 (for an older catamaran that sleeps four) up to about $8000 (for a newer catamaran that sleeps eight) for seven nights in peak season.
 The best peak-season deal we found was a relatively new, eight-person catamaran for a seven-night trip at $78 per person per night.

-Well, you’ll also need to budget an extra $25 per person per day for the marine park and admin fees; $30 per person per day for your insurance waiver; and around $35 a day for fuel.
+Well, you’ll also need to budget an extra $30 per person per day for the marine park and admin fees; $30 per person per day for your insurance waiver; and around $35 a day for fuel.
 Many companies hire stinger suits at reasonable rates, otherwise Fun Rentals (next to the Caltex servo on Shute Harbour Road in Airlie Beach) loans them out at $20 for seven days.
-Other than that, your only costs are food… And champagne.
+Other than that, your only costs are food … And champagne.

-Well, if you’re prone to seasickness, we can’t promise you won’t get seasick.
-However there are plenty of sheltered areas, thanks to the wind-buffering effects of all the islands, so you’re not likely to suffer terribly.
+You might.
+If you’re prone to seasickness, we can’t promise you won’t get seasick.
+However, there are plenty of sheltered areas, thanks to the wind-buffering effects of all the islands, so you’re not likely to suffer terribly.

 ‘Bare’ boats are actually very well equipped – the term refers to the fact that they’re available for rent.
 Usually, they’re owned by people who are too time-poor to spend their days on board, and are rented out by a third party who manages the yachts in much the same manner as a leasing agent manages properties.